Lou Dobbs: Birtherism

 In 2009, Dobbs promoted the false claim that Barack Obama was not born in the United States.
 His repeated promotion of discredited "birther" conspiracies even though CNN itself considered it a "discredited rumor", revived a topic that had largely disappeared from the media spotlight after the 2008 presidential campaign.
 The Southern Poverty Law Center denounced Dobbs' on-air statements as "racist" and "defamatory" and Media Matters ran ads critical of Dobbs and of CNN/ Jon Stewart mocked Dobbs on the satirical Comedy Central television series The Daily Show.
 The Associated Press said that Dobbs had "become a publicity nightmare for CNN, embarrassed his boss and hosted a show that seemed to contradict the network's 'no bias' brand".

 Environment

 Dobbs claimed that the scientific consensus on climate change was a hoax.
 Dobbs had asserted that scientists warned of global cooling in the 1970s, though that was a distinctly minority view.
-He likened Obama administration's EPA to the Soviet bureaucracy.
+He likened the Obama administration's EPA to the Soviet bureaucracy.